 The first and most powerful of these shows Carol frequent Anselmo’s, the bar where Scott says he met the woman in the orange hat.
 She is certain the bartender is lying and so starts to stalk him, staring him out night after night and then following him on his way home.
 This is built into a major section of the book (it takes up twenty pages and the entirety of chapter 12) and we really do get caught up in the situation and even start to feel sorry for the man – Carol after all has no reason to believe he is lying other than her love for Scott (who might be guilty, after all).
 Her ruthless and obsessive stalking is the stuff of nightmares and certainly brings out the best in Woolrich, leading to a memorable payoff in which the man is killed by a passing bus having been completely panicked by her continuous presence.
 Is Carol guilty of manslaughter – and was it even worth it as he didn’t give anything away?
 He does at one point try to get rid of her, but wouldn’t anyone under that kind of pressure?
 Or did he truly have something to hide and was he behaving accordingly?
 Lombard’s assignment equally ends in tragedy when his blind beggar turns out to be a con man with good eyesight, but he dies falling down a set of stairs, so Scott is no further forward.
 Carol then tracks down the drummer who was in the theatre and saw Scott and the woman.

 This is another major setpiece in which we see the drummer, who is addicted to reefer, let loose at a drug-fuelled jazz party before taking Carol back to his place and admitting that he has been paid $500 not to reveal the truth.
 But before Burgess can get a statement, the man kills himself in a drug-induced bout of paranoia, scared by what he inadvertently revealed about his part in the conspiracy.
 But who paid him off, and why is the woman’s identity being kept a secret?
-A complex plan, and a surprisingly well-hidden murderer, is revealed in a very long explanation at the end of the book unfortunately does slow things down considerably.
-This may have been why, for the film version, the whodunit element was jettisoned completely …
+A complex plan, and a surprisingly well-hidden murderer, is revealed in a very long explanation at the end of the book.
+Unfortunately this does slow things down considerably and may have been why, for the film version, the whodunit element was jettisoned completely …

 The cell-door started to easy back along its grooves and the warden said: “This is it now, Scott.”